statisticianinstilettos/movie_similarity_flask_api/README.md

 Welcome!
 This repo includes code to train a movie similarity recommender model, and host it with a flask app.
 The flask app creates an entpoint anyone can use to get movie recommendations!
 Here is how to set it up locally on your machine and get recommendations.

 ## How to clone and run this service locally
-1. clone the repo to your local machine
+1. Clone the repo to your local machine
 2. Create a conda virtual enviroment for this repo.
 This is just so we're all running the same versions of things. :-)
 - `conda env create -f environment.yml`
 - `source activate movie_similarity_flask_api`